 A note on sharing drivers and prioritization scores

-In this case, the driver will still factor into any score(s), but its name may be concealed from some users.
-Only users the driver is shared with will be able to update its weight in the score(s).
+In this case, the driver will still factor into any score(s), but its name may be concealed from some members.
+Only members the driver is shared with will be able to update its weight in the score(s).